-This tutorial will cover the entire process of setting up your Perforce server with Unreal Engine 4 on Windows!
+This tutorial will cover the entire process of setting up your Perforce server with Unreal Engine 4 on Windows and Mac!

 Step 1: Add a P4 depot in Assembla

 You need first a perforce repository installed in your Assembla Space.
-To do that you need to go to Admin > Tools and click on the Add button on the P4 repository.
+To do that you need to go to Space Settings > Tools and click on the Add button on the P4 repository.

 Note: You can install more than 1 repository in the same space.

 Below are 2 screenshots that shows how it looks like on Windows + P4V and Mac + command-line